FarronF/limerick-council-meetings/meetings/2022/09/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 14th July 2022.md

 and villages within the Cappamore-Kilmallock would be premature at present as it is likely

 their use would be governed by national policy.
+Limerick City and County Council will liaise
+---
-Limerick City and County Council will liaise--- with both TII and the Dept. of Transport to discuss Cllr.
+with both TII and the Dept. of Transport to discuss Cllr.
 Ryan’s motion and determine the

 plans and policy that TII and the DOT may have for their use in the future.